You Can Help!

 Submit 2image archive

-SUBMITTING EXPANSION CARD SCANS
+SUBMIT EXPANSION CARD SCANS

 Firstly, check the following list of required expansion card scans needed to complete the archive.
 We don’t want anyone to waste their time scanning something that’s already available!